christopher-natan/mhagnet/README.md

 # Mhagnet App

-The Mhagnet app is crafted for personal use and to check some development aspects that I have not previously encountered.
-It is comprising four main sections:
-The source code provided here are Sample Codes sourced from my Mhagnet App at http://www.mhagnet.com/admin/products, intended solely for demonstration purposes.
+The Mhagnet app is my another fun project to showcase my quality coding and robust architecture in building an app from scratch.
+It comprises four main sections.
+The source code provided here consists of sample codes sourced from my Mhagnet App, available at  http://www.mhagnet.com/admin/products, intended solely for demonstration purposes.
 The app is still a work in progress and may encounter some issues and this is quite a big personal project and doing only on my available time.

 For Deployment: I am not using CI/CD here, mostly I am utilizing free resources except the google cloud platform, but for local development tool I am using Virtual Box with debian OS - simulating the google cloud compute.